-Monash University scientists have made a breakthrough discovery of a drug that may reduce or even stop the effects of stroke.
+Monash scientists have made a breakthrough that may reduce or even stop the effects of stroke.

 Scientists have long known that gender plays some role in stroke – but what role exactly, and how to use that knowledge to apply treatment, has largely been a mystery.
 Stroke is Australia’s second biggest cause of death and a leading cause of disability, affecting around 50,000 each year.
 The incidence of stroke is higher in men up to the age of 75, similar for men and women in the 75-84 age group, and higher in women in the age group greater than 85.